-The WWII Jeep in a Crate is a Unicorn.
-Everyone has a story about seeing or hearing about one, but no one can simply exhibit an original, crated WWII Jeep.
+The WWII Jeep in a Crate is a Unicorn — or even a Big Foot!.
+Everyone has a story about seeing or hearing about one, but no one can just present hard evidence an original, crated WWII Jeep being sold for $50.

 However, the 21st Century does offer a new version of this story—and this one is more reality than urban legend.
 For years, the U.S. military has been selling big trucks—2½-ton “deuces” and 5-ton cargo trucks—for a fraction of what the trucks originally cost.
 Today, someone wanting an “army truck” can search the government auctions and, for a couple of grand, come away with a heck of a deal.